simplyrk/form-builder/docs/DEVELOPER.md

 ### File Upload Problems

-- Check if UPLOAD_DIR exists and has write permissions
+- Check if UPLOAD_DIR and STORAGE_DIR exist and have write permissions
 - Verify MAX_FILE_SIZE and ALLOWED_FILE_TYPES configuration
 - Check disk space availability
+- If files are not being found when serving, ensure the correct storage path is being referenced

 ### Authentication Issues